Annex 10 - Crisis Communication Plan

 PBX / VOIP Telephone System

-The campus owns and operates a VoIP (voice over Internet protocol) PBX telephone system connecting 115 buildings on the 890 acre campus.
-Utilizing a large-scale underground copper and fiber network the system serves more than 4000 faculty, staff and administrators.
-VoIP technology allows the telephone system over the same campus data network that carries email, wireless and other communications and life safety systems.
+The campus owns and operates a VoIP (voice over internet protocol) PBX telephone system connecting 115 buildings on the 930-acre campus.
+Utilizing a large-scale underground copper and fiber network the system serves about 5,000 faculty, staff and administrators.
+VoIP technology allows the telephone system over the same campus data network that carries email, wireless and other communications and life-safety systems.

 1-888 Telephone Numbers